Summer Wilderness Course

 Guide in Natural Outdoor Life, Crafts & Leadership

 Marie has a degree in Natural outdoor living, craft and leadership and has additional training in primitive survival skills all year round.
-Additionally she is further a NOLS Wilderness First Responder.
-Marie has been hosting winter courses in Scandinavia since 2019.
+Additionally she is a NOLS Wilderness First Responder.
+Marie has been hosting wilderness courses in Scandinavia since 2020.

 She loves to create things herself such as wooden skis, canoes, her winter sleeping bags and winter tent.
 She also has been working for a traditional leather tannery sewing high end outdoor clothing from reindeer leather.